hiroki-it/tech-notebook/docs/language/language_go_package_utility.md

 	...

 	if err := http.ListenAndServe(":8080", mux); err != nil {
-		log.Fatalf("Failed to do something: %v", err)
+		log.Printf("Failed to do something: %v", err)
 	}
 }